kaihouguide/Mangatan/README.md

+### to make it easeier to use this project we started maintaing our own Language-learning Focused [suwayomi-fork](https://github.com/KolbyML/Mangatan)

 ## Please add \n to nothing in your yomitan replacement patterns under Translation for now
 Welcome!
 This guide provides the steps to get your OCR server running for a seamless reading experience.